samjones00/docs/docs/ormlite/getting-started.md

 FirebirdDialect.Provider       // Firebird
 ```

-## SQL Server Versions
+### SQL Server Dialects

-There are a number of different SQL Server dialects to take advantage of features available in each version.
-For any version before SQL Server 2008 please use `SqlServer2008Dialect.Provider`, for any other version please use the best matching version:
+Except for SQL Server which has a number of different dialects to take advantage of features available in each version, please use the best matching version closest to your SQL Server version:

 ```csharp
 SqlServer2008Dialect.Provider  // SQL Server <= 2008